Bill Berry: Semi-retirement (1997–2022)

 Berry left the music business and became a farmer, working on his hay farm in Farmington, Georgia, near Athens in late 1997.

 Prior to the group's induction into the Rock and Roll Hall of Fame, Berry granted his first interview in several years, discussing life after retirement.
 "It's a great chance to get back together and perform with R.E.M., which I always loved doing", he said.

 Asked where he goes on vacations, in an interview at his home in 2019, Berry stated: "I would never go on vacation.
 Vacation for me is right here.
 I spent enough time in airports and in vans and on buses.
 I kind of like sitting still for a while.
 Still haven't grown tired of that."
-He ventures in to Athens to "see shows I want; I don't just go out and hang out at bars."
+He ventures into Athens to "see shows I want; I don't just go out and hang out at bars."
 He added: "I get into shows about 1.6 times a month: maybe not twice a month, but more than once."

 Berry maintains that he never enjoyed being a drummer.
 "It's just not the most musical instrument.
 I've never written a song on a set of drums."
 His preferred instrument is the acoustic guitar, which (as of 2019) is something he plays every day.
 "I wish I'd played more of it before I retired.
-I've done most of my practising after I've retired.
+I've done most of my practicing after I've retired.
 I've become a pretty good guitarist now; I wasn't then."